Mastek Blog

 4) Continually self-learn

 It is difficult to find training courses that keep up with the current pace of technology change.
 Blockchain, AI, AR and IoT are all emerging technologies where testers need to understand how their testing skills can be applied.
-The most effective way to learn is to engage with testing communities, share knowledge with colleagues and other testing professionals.
+The most effective way to learn is to engage with testing communities and share knowledge with colleagues and other testing professionals.

 Testers should own their development plan and map it based on their personal needs.
-It is important that testers are aware of their skills, limitations and interests, so that they can focus their learning on the most effective areas of improvement.
+It is important that testers are aware of their skills, limitations and interests so that they can focus their learning on the most effective areas of improvement.
 At Mastek, we have a learning culture with staff time dedicated to this process.
 As a people-based business, this is a key differentiator between us and our competitors.

 5) Test delivery is about value, not quality

 The language of testing is maturing in businesses – moving from delivering quality to delivering value.
-Quality is hard to quantitatively define, test results are a metric and a tester’s feedback is important, but in the end how someone defines quality is subjective.
+Quality is hard to quantitatively define, test results are a metric and a tester’s feedback is important, but in the end, how someone defines quality is subjective.

-Efficiency: How easy is it to realise the benefits of the change.
+Efficiency: How easy is it to realise the benefits of the change?
 This is not necessarily the cheapest solution to implement, rather what has the best and quickest return on investment relative to the requirements of the user.

 Agility: How robust is the change relative to the solution, is it easily maintainable?
 Can it be easily adapted in the future?
 Is removal low cost?